-T-lines are located on Apron II only at this time.
+T-lines are only located on Apron II.
 There are two located in the Restricted Area of the Apron, and four in the Controlled Area of the Apron.
-Remember that the Restricted Area is used to park aircraft for embarking and disembarking passengers; which includes additional security considerations.
+Remember that the Restricted Area is used to park aircraft for embarking and disembarking passengers, which includes additional security considerations.